quii/learn-go-with-tests/websockets.md

 ## Refactor

-The way we're using websockets is fairly basic and the error handling is fairly naive, so I wanted to encapsulate that in a type just to remove that messyness from the server code.
+The way we're using WebSockets is fairly basic and the error handling is fairly naive, so I wanted to encapsulate that in a type just to remove that messyness from the server code.
 We may wish to revisit it later but for now this'll tidy things up a bit

 ```go
 type playerServerWS struct {